ABOUT WRONGFUL CONVICTIONS

 It is imperative that law enforcement officers understand that public trust is harmed and the risk of wrongful conviction is increased when law enforcement officers discriminate, succumb to explicit or implicit bias during investigations, and follow unethical and dangerous practices, such as coercing witnesses, failing to perform proper lineups, falsifying and altering police reports, and fabricating evidence.

 It is also important for the public to know that many good, hard-working law enforcement officers themselves become victims of false allegations.

 We strive to eliminate prejudice and false allegations against police officers by educating the public about the challenges officers face during encounters with the public.

-Below you can learn more about wrongful convictions, false allegations against law enforcement officers, and police procedures that can help prevent wrongful convictions.
-Together we can end wrongful convictions!
+Learn more about wrongful convictions, false allegations against law enforcement officers, and police procedures that can help prevent wrongful convictions.

 THE CAUSES OF WRONGFUL CONVICTIONS